abkfenris/mmsar.team/posts/2016/welcome/index.rst

 .. description:
 .. type: text

-When we aren't stoming around in the woods, we're working on building ourselves a new website, but we aren't done yet.
+When we aren't stomping around in the woods, we're working on building ourselves a new website, but we aren't done yet.

 Check back later!